 Prior to becoming a mama, I anticipated having to handle earaches and scraped knees and—cringe—stomach bugs.
 But it never occurred to me that skin issues would be something I'd be analyzing and attempting to treat 24/7.
 My sweet, 7-year-old daughter is plagued with eczema on her hands all winter long (true story: I douse her fingers in Aquaphor nightly and have her sleep with socks on her hands!), and in the summer, when she's in chlorinated pools nonstop, the itchy eczema flares up all over her belly.
 And then it will dissipate, and then it flares up again.
 It's.
 The.
 Worst.

-To help me navigate this perpetual conundrum, I reached out to renowned New York City-based dermatologist and Skin Rules author Dr. Debra Jaliman for some expert advice.
+To help me navigate this perpetual conundrum, I reached out to renowned New York City-based dermatologist and Skin Rules author Dr. Debra Jaliman for some expert advice on how to treat eczema in kids.
 First, there's some good news: "Anything that makes your child uncomfortable is concerning, but parents should know that the many kids will grow out of it," she explained.
 "The most common form of eczema is atopic dermatitis, which seems to be passed down in families.
 One in 10 kids will develop eczema."

 1. Shower kids daily.